Atomic clock: Synchronization with satellites

 The time readings of clocks operated in metrology labs operating with the BIPM need to be known very accurately.
 Some operations require synchronization of atomic clocks separated by great distances over thousands of kilometers.
 Global Navigational Satellite Systems (GNSS) provide a satisfactory solution to the problem of time transfer.
 Atomic clocks are used to broadcast time signals in the United States Global Positioning System (GPS), the Russian Federation's Global Navigation Satellite System (GLONASS), the European Union's Galileo system and China's BeiDou system.

 The signal received from one satellite in a metrology laboratory equipped with a receiver with an accurately known position allows the time difference between the local time scale and the GNSS system time to be determined with an uncertainty of a few nanoseconds when averaged over 15 minutes.
 Receivers allow the simultaneous reception of signals from several satellites, and make use of signals transmitted on two frequencies.
 As more satellites are launched and start operations, time measurements will become more accurate.

 These methods of time comparison must make corrections for the effects of special relativity and general relativity of a few nanoseconds.

+In June 2015, the National Physical Laboratory (NPL) in Teddington, UK; the French department of Time-Space Reference Systems at the Paris Observatory (LNE-SYRTE); the German German National Metrology Institute (PTB) in Braunschweig; and Italy's Istituto Nazionale di Ricerca Metrologica (INRiM) in Turin labs started tests to improve the accuracy of satellite comparisons by a factor of 10, but still be limited to one part in 1×10^16.
+These four European labs are developing and host a variety of experimental optical clocks that harness different elements in different experimental set-ups and want to compare their optical clocks against each other and check whether they agree.

 International timekeeping

 National laboratories usually operate a range of clocks.
-These are operated independently of one another and their measurements are sometimes combined to generate a scale that is more stable and more accurate than that of any individual contributing clocks.
+These are operated independently of one another and their measurements are sometimes combined to generate a scale that is more stable and more accurate than that of any individual contributing clock.
 This scale allows for time comparisons between different clocks in the laboratory.
 These atomic time scales are generally referred to as TA(k) for laboratory k.

 Coordinated Universal Time (UTC) is the result of comparing clocks in national laboratories around the world to International Atomic Time (TAI), then adding leap seconds as necessary.
 TAI is a weighted average of around 450 clocks in some 80 time institutions.
 The relative stability of TAI is around one part in ×10^16.